 To help these patients in the long term, apart from treating the underlying spinal problem with specific chiropractic adjustments, it is extremely important to address the postural problem and core muscle weakness.
-Some of our female patients have had breast reductions, which has helped them to reduce the strain on the muscles in the mid back with great success.
+Some of our female patients have had breast reductions, which has helped them to reduce the strain on the muscles in the mid back.

 Referred pain is a concept well known by chiropractors and is an important consideration in chiropractic treatment.

 Referred pain from the neck either goes up to the head or down the shoulder or arm.
 Referred pain from the lower back tends to go down the hip and leg, and referred pain from the mid back and ribs are usually felt along the ribs and even in the front of the chest.

 If the condition is severe enough the cartilage between the rib and the sternum (breast bone) can become irritated and inflamed.